bheisler/blog-hugo-source/content/post/writing-raytracer-in-rust.md

 (0.0, 0.0, -5.0) - it's directly centered, five units away from the camera.
 We'll start by pretending there's a two-unit by two-unit square one unit in front of the camera.
 This square represents the image sensor or film of our camera.
-Then we'll divide that sensor square into pixels, and using the directions to each pixel as our rays.
+Then we'll divide that sensor square into pixels, and use the directions to each pixel as our rays.
 We need to translate the (0...800, 0...600) coordinates of our pixels to the (-1.0...1.0, -1.0...1.0) coordinates of the sensor.
 I'll start with the finished code for this step, then explain it in more detail.